Celebrating 50 Years of EOP History (1969-2019)

 Cecilia Blanks took on the EOP Senior Associate Director leadership role upon the promotion of Dr. Checa to an Associate Vice President of Student Affair position.
 Under Director Blanks, EOP grew steadily in providing access and support to over 800 EOP students.
 EOP acquired the Brothers/Sisters Gonna Work it Out conferences from Outreach services in an effort to reach potential diverse students at an earlier stages of development at the high school level in an effort to increase the student funnel towards higher education attainment.
 The EOP offices went an extensive renovation in order to provide services to the ever growing EOP student population.
 EOP implemented a night parent program in order to create and strengthen the partnership with first year students’ parents that would help with the retention and graduation of EOP students.

 In 2011, EOP restructured in an effort to further strengthen the program services and impact.
 Andres Favela took on the leadership role of both EOP and Undergraduate Advising services.
-As a strong campus collaborator, EOP strengthened the Summer Bridge program experience; EOP served as lead coordinator for the campus wide College Workshop Series; EOP implemented a student Peer Mentor program; EOP designed and implemented a Transfer Bridge program; created First Contact for new freshmen, transfer students, and parents of first year students; EOP implemented an automated EOP application management system; and overall strengthened retention services focused on first generation student population determined to be high “at risk” and/or in jeopardy (academic probation, disqualification, undeclared, non-proficient).
+As a strong campus collaborator, EOP strengthened the Summer Bridge program experience; EOP served as lead coordinator for the campus wide College Workshop Series; EOP implemented a student Peer Mentor program; EOP designed and implemented a Transfer Bridge program; created First Contact for new freshmen, transfer students, and parents of first year students; EOP implemented an automated EOP application management system; and overall strengthened retention services focused on first generation student population determined to be high “at risk” and/or in jeopardy (Academic Notice, disqualification, undeclared, non-proficient).

 Since the late 1960’s, new patterns of immigration and program growth have changed the demographics of EOP.
 CSUSM EOP now serves approximately 1500 participants reflecting the local service area and the diversity of California.
 As the students have changed, so has the program.
 EOP provided then, as it does now, access to the University, EOP grants for eligible students, and support services to assist nontraditional students leading to their success.
 EOP’s primary goal has been, and always will be, to provide opportunities for higher education to students who might not otherwise have been able to pursue a college career.
 As we look toward our 50th anniversary, we continue to celebrate the program’s contribution to educational equity, diversity, and excellence.